nhartland/love-build/README.md

 ### Limitations

-This action so far only performs the minimal build required for getting applications running, for example icons are not yet configurable.
+This action so far only performs the minimal build required for getting applications running, for example icons are not configurable.

 Furthermore the macOS build is unverified by Apple and therefore will need to be manually opened in the Security and Preferences pane at least for the